ColmBhandal/PhD-Formalilsing-Comhordu/README.md

 ## Potential Improvements

+I originally started to entitle this section "Future Work" but that would be misleading: I do not at the moment plan to carry out any future updates to this repository.
+That could change though, or others may want to contribute, so for that reason I am documenting a number of potential improvements to this project.
+More or less, they are in order of priority, by my estimation.

+ - All general-purpose results in ``StandardResults.v`` should be extracted from this repo and shared as a standalone library.
+However, when doing so, any results which already exist in other libraries should be removed, and their usage should be replaced with usage of the more standard results.
+Similar reasoning applies to ``GenTacs.v``, which contains mostly general-purose tactics.
+ - Ideally, this project should be decomposed into a number of repos, to make it clear what the various components do and to better expose and document them for reuse.
+As an MVP, the language components should be separated to their own repo, with results proved about the language independent of the protocol.
+This would allow for reuse of the language.
+It may also yield some research papers e.g. a paper defining the language, proving some general properties e.g. non-Zenoness, showing some examples and example applications.
+Such a paper would be a modular extraction of the content of my PhD thesis in much the same manner as the extraction of repos from this one would modularise the code.
+ - Once this project is decomposed into various repos, they should be published and made available for others to use.
  - Not all results in this project were proved in Coq.
-About 30% of the results were admitted.
+About 30% of the results were ``Admitted``.
 The file [coq_proj.pdf](https://github.com/ColmBhandal/PhD-Formalilsing-Comhordu/blob/develop/coq_proj.pdf) gives more detail on this.
 In particular, it outlines what needs to be done and how.
- - Ideally, this project should be decomposed into a number of repos, to make it clear what the various components do and to better expose and document them for reuse.
+It would be nice to prove everything completely, but strategically I think a better move would be to first decompose and better modularise the repo.
+It's unclear whether there is high demand for the proof of safety for this protocol itself, and unless/until there is I don't see much merit in completing a lengthy proof just for the sake of it.

+More improvements are outlined in [Issues](https://github.com/ColmBhandal/PhD-Formalilsing-Comhordu/issues).

 ## Notes